Feral-Lang/Book/src/std/1-std-io.md

 ```
 scan(prompt: string = '') -> string
 ```
-Read a single line of text from the standard input.
+Reads a single line of text from the standard input.

 An optional `prompt` parameter can be passed to write the given string before reading the standard input.